MarioRuiz/slack-smart-bot/README.md

 >It will run the supplied command using the rules on the channel supplied.

 >You need to join the specified channel to be able to use those rules.

+>Also you can use this command to call another bot from a channel with a running bot.

 ## Contributing